MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-2010-end-support-roadmap.md

  **Removal of InfoPath from Microsoft 365 Apps**.
 InfoPath 2013 remains the current version and therefore isn't included in Microsoft 365 Apps.
 When you upgrade an existing installation of Office 2010 to Microsoft 365 Apps, InfoPath is removed from the computer.
 If your users still need to use InfoPath, the 2013 version of InfoPath is available for installation on the Software page in the Office 365 portal.

-## Related topics
+## Related articles

 - For articles about planning, deploying, and managing Microsoft 365 Apps in an enterprise environment, see [Deployment guide for Microsoft 365 Apps](../deployment-guide-microsoft-365-apps.md).

 - To find out more about upgrading from Office 2010 servers, see [Resources to help you upgrade from Office 2010 servers and clients](https://docs.microsoft.com/microsoft-365/Enterprise/upgrade-from-office-2010-servers-and-products).

-- For more information about Office 365 (and Microsoft 365) plans, see [Office 365 Service Descriptions](https://docs.microsoft.com/office365/servicedescriptions/office-365-service-descriptions-technet-library).
+- For more information about Office 365 (and Microsoft 365) plans, see [Microsoft 365 and Office 365 Service Descriptions](https://docs.microsoft.com/office365/servicedescriptions/office-365-service-descriptions-technet-library).

 - For more information about the support lifecycle for Microsoft products, see [Search Product and Services Lifecycle Information](https://docs.microsoft.com/lifecycle/products/).